Elevate Your MSP Services: 4 Strategies to Drive Customer Satisfaction

 As technologies evolve and demand increases, MSPs are presented with opportunities to leverage new technologies and expanded demand for services as they come.

-For example, according to Canalys, the need for compliance consulting services from MSPs will increase by 60% in 2024.
-If an existing client needs such service, and you can provide this expertise to them, it will help you retain this customer, signifying their satisfaction with the scope of offerings you can provide.
+According to Canalys, compliance and regulation will be one of the challenges for MSPs in 2025 as they increase the liability partners face in delivering services, particularly those operating in certain verticals.
+If an existing client needs such service, and you can provide the expertise, it will help you retain this customer, signifying their satisfaction with the scope of offerings you can provide.

-Meanwhile, for clients looking to have AI tools, such as Copilot for Microsoft 365, MSPs can offer services that can help address AI implementation challenges.
+Meanwhile, for clients looking to have AI tools, such as Microsoft 365 Copilot, MSPs can offer services that can help address AI implementation challenges.

-AvePoint’s Copilot for Microsoft 365 Campaign in a Box Kit provides MSPs with tools and resources to help businesses prepare, secure, and optimize Copilot.
+AvePoint’s Microsoft 365 Copilot Campaign in a Box Kit provides MSPs with tools and resources to help businesses prepare, secure, and optimize Copilot.

 4. Obtain Training Resources and Certifications

-AvePoint’s Partner Program is one of such that offers a breadth of resources for MSPs, such as technical, marketing, and sales resources to help you achieve your goal — ensure customer satisfaction and boost revenues.
+The AvePoint Partner Program is one that offers a breadth of resources for MSPs, such as technical, marketing, and sales resources to help you achieve your goal — ensure customer satisfaction and boost revenues.

 These resources are housed in an assets library on our Partner Portal that contains go-to-market guides, brochures, pitch decks, and access to a variety of training and certifications that can assist with sales motions and deal closures.